-The number of coronavirus cases in Newry, Mourne and Down increased by 148 over the weekend, official figures show – and one more death was recorded.
+The number of coronavirus cases in Newry, Mourne and Down increased by 105 in the last 24 hours, official figures show – and one more death was recorded.

 In England, Scotland and Northern Ireland, if one person tests positive for the virus more than 90 days after the first infection, two infection episodes will be recorded, according to the UK Health Security Agency.

-There was also one more coronavirus death recorded over the weekend in Newry, Mourne and Down.
+There was also one more coronavirus death recorded in the latest 24-hour period in Newry, Mourne and Down.